 Remember it was to former believers that Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free” (John 8:31-32).
+They didn’t hold to his teaching, and so didn’t know the truth that would have set them free from the fatherhood of the devil.
 They ended up wanting to stone him.

 The stoning of the blasphemer.
 Public domain from Wikimedia Commons

 Jesus separating the sheep from the goats.
 Source unknown

 Christ preaching at Capernaum.
 Public domain from Wikimedia Commons

 It all about me!
 Some rights reserved by Randy Willis [Link to Flickr no longer works.]